davidjeddy/learning_ruby/NOTES.md

   -  ri will display documentation for you.

-  - You may specify a method name without a qualifying class or module name, but this will just show you a list of all methods by that name (unless the method is unique).
+  - You may specify a method name without a qualifying class or module name, but this will ust show you a list of all methods by that name (unless the method is unique).

 - ri dovetails with RDoc: It gives you a way to view the information that RDoc has extracted and organized.